streamanalyze/sa.documentation/peer-management/peer-communication.md

 `amos_servers()->Bag of Amos`

 Returns all peers managed by the name server on this computer.
 You need not be member of federation to run the function.

-## Peer queries and views

-Once you have established connections to sa.amos peers you can define views of data from your peers.
-You first have to import the meta-data about selected types and functions from the peers.
-This is done by defining *proxy types* and *proxy functions* [\[RJK03\]](#RJK03) using the system function `import_types`:

-`import_types(Vector of Charstring typenames,  Charstring p)-> Bag of Type pt`

-Defines proxy types `pt` for types named `typenames` in peer `p`.
-Proxy functions are defined for the functions in `p` having the imported types as only argument.
-Inheritance among defined proxy types  is imported according to the corresponding  inheritance relationships between imported types in the peer `p`.

-Once the proxy types and functions are defined they can transparently be queried.
-Proxy types can be references using `@` notation to reference types in other peers.
-For example:

-`select name(p) from Person@p1;`

-Selects the `name` property of objects of type Person in peer `p1`.

-`import_types` only imports those functions having one of `typenames` as its single arguments.
-You can import other functions using system function `import_func`:

-`import_func(Charstring fn, Charstring p)->Function pf`

-imports a function named `fn` from peer `p` returning proxy function `pf`.

-On top of the imported types object-oriented multi-peer views can be defined, as described in [\[RJK03\]](#RJK03) consisting of derived types [\[JR99a\]](#JR99a) whose extents are derived through queries intersecting extents of other types, and IUTs [\[JR99b\]](#JR99b) whose extents reconciles unions of other type extents.
-Notice that the implementation of IUTs is limited.
-(In particular the system flag `latebinding('OR');` must be set before IUTs can be used and this may cause other problems).